a-qubic-world/docs.qubic.world/docs/overview/introduction.md

 # Introducing Qubic: The Future of Crypto Platforms

 Get ready to dive into Qubic, an innovative crypto platform that's changing the game.
-Founded by Sergey Ivancheglo, the mastermind behind IOTA and NXT, Qubic is revolutionizing the world of cryptocurrency with its quorum-based computation (QBC) system.
+Founded by Sergey Ivancheglo, the mastermind behind IOTA and NXT, Qubic is revolutionizing the world of cryptocurrency with its quorum-based computer (QBC) system.

 At its core, Qubic is powered by 676 [Computors](/learn/computor) responsible for executing smart contracts.
 The platform ensures reliability by requiring a [Quorum](/learn/quorum) of ⅔+ (or 451) Computors to reach the same result before considering it final.
 Unlike traditional crypto platforms that consume massive amounts of energy for mining, Qubic boasts a [Useful Proof-of-Work](/learn/upow) system that leverages mining capacities for AI training.